timurista/intro-to-pyside6/gpt-engineer/README.md

-This is how to use gpt engineer to build a better application
+This is how to use gpt engineer to build a better application.